Better Photos for Arts and Craft Shows

 Remember, the photos you submit are the only things the jury has to assess your work, so the pictures must really show your work in the absolutely best possible light.
 Professional photographers know how to set up lighting, backgrounds and composition to create photographs that do that for you.

-Be Very Honest With YOurself About The Quality Of Your Photos
+Be Very Honest With Yourself About The Quality of Your Photos

 When you have limited knowledge of photography and a very basic camera, taking your own craft photos is perfectly acceptable if you want to catalog your work for your own reference.